estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/carousel.md

 ---

 ## Overview
-Displays a "carousel" typed incoming response.
+Displays the response as a carousel of items.
-As a regular incoming message, carousel has a message section with a timestamp and avatar, and the quick options and channels at the bottom.
+The carousel, just like a regular incoming message, has a message section with a timestamp and avatar, and the quick options and channels at the bottom.
 The carousel provides the ability to display multiple related answers to a user query in a horizontal scrollable structure.
 {: .overview}
 ![]({{'/assets/images/carousel.png' | relative_url}})
 {: .image-40}

 ## Carousel Item
-Each item in the carousel consists of 3 sections:
+Each corousel item consists of three display properties:
-- **Image** - If not configured, a placeholder default image will be displayed.
+- **Image** <sub>(optional)</sub> - THe image can be configured with a URL link.
+If not image is set, a default image will be displayed.
-    Can be configured with a url link. <sub>Optional</sub>.
-- **Info** - Title <sub>Mandatory</sub> and a subtitle <sub>Optional</sub>
+- **Info** <sub>(optional)</sub> - Title <sub>(mandatory)</sub> and a subtitle for the item displayed.
+COMMENT: HOW CAN THIS BE OPTIONAL IS THE TITL IS MANDATORY?
-- **Options** - Item options <sub>Optional</sub>.
+- **Options** <sub>(optional)</sub> - Item options .

 ---

-## UI configurations
+## Carousel UI configurations
-Carousel UI can be configured, by overriding `CarouselItemsUIProvider.configure` method and/or `CarouselItemsUIProvider.customize` method for [dynamic data related customizations]({{'/docs/chat-configuration/ui-cutomization/how-it-works#customize' | relative_url}}).
+The carousel UI can be customized, by overriding the `CarouselItemsUIProvider.configure` method and/or the `CarouselItemsUIProvider.customize` method for [dynamic data related customizations]({{'/docs/chat-configuration/ui-cutomization/how-it-works#customize' | relative_url}}).
-Available configuration proprties can be viewed on `CarouselItemsUIAdapter`
+The available configuration proprties can be fund in the `CarouselItemsUIAdapter`.

 ### General item configurations
-- Use `CarouselItemsUIAdapter.setCardStyle` method to configure the carousel item look.
+- Use the `CarouselItemsUIAdapter.setCardStyle` method to configure the carousel item display.
-  > The carousel items display can be configured to have a card like look which has elevation or be flat, with or without rounded corners.
+  > The carousel items display configurations are:
+  -  Border-  card like or flat
+  - Corners - rounded or squre

-  >_**Notice**, If a card style display is configured, items background should not be transparent!_
+  >_**Note:**, In case a card style display is selected, the item's background should not be set to transparent_

 - Carousel items sections (info, image and options), display order, can be configured with `CarouselItemsUIAdapter.setInfoTextAlignment`, defaults to `CarouselItemConfiguration.ItemInfoAlignment.AlignBelowThumb`